Your privacy is important to us and here at Ticker, we are committed to keeping your data protected. We have created this

 Who we are

-We are Ticker Limited trading as Ticker which is an appointed representative of Ambant Underwriting Services Limited, a company authorised and regulated by the Financial Conduct Authority under firm reference number 597301 to carry on insurance distribution activities.
+We are Ticker Limited trading as Ticker which is an Appointed Representative (AR) of Davies MGA Services Limited, a company authorised and regulated by the Financial Conduct Authority under firm reference number 597301 to carry on insurance distribution activities.
+Ticker Limited is authorised and regulated by the Financial Conduct Authority as an Appointed Representative under firm reference number 824290.
 Ticker data controller registration number ZA444561.
 In this privacy notice, ‘we’, ‘us’, and ‘our’ refers to Ticker Limited.

 Examples of personal data that we collect include:

 - General information such as your name, address, date of birth, marital status, UK residency years, driving licence number,

 the type of driving licence you have, your contact details including phone number and email address; we will also collect this

 - Information about what and who you want to insure such as the vehicle and any named drivers on the policy

 - Your claims, motoring convictions, criminal convictions, County Court Judgements (CCJs) and credit history

 - Personal information that we receive through anti-fraud databases and sanctions lists